 The Deming Wheel

-Although it is somewhat unclear who made the changes or why, at some point the Japanese executives modified Deming’s wheel into; Plan, Do, Check, Act (PDCA).
-This four step cycle for problem solving includes planning (a problem definition and a hypothesis about possible causes and solutions), doing (implementing), checking (measuring the results), and action (standardization if the results are satisfactory).
+Although it is somewhat unclear who made the changes or why, the Japanese executives modified Deming’s wheel into; Plan, Do, Check, Act (PDCA).
+This four-step cycle for problem-solving includes planning (a problem definition and a hypothesis about possible causes and solutions), doing (implementing), checking (measuring the results), and action (standardization if the results are satisfactory).

 Deming was never fond of the PDCA cycle, noting that “check” in English is equated with “hold back.”
 In 1993 he introduced his new revision of the Shewhart cycle; Plan, Do, Study, Act (PDSA).